MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-report-add-visualizations-ii.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

 In [part 1](power-bi-report-add-visualizations-i.md) of this series of two articles, you created a basic visualization by selecting checkboxes next to field names.
-In this article, you learn how to use drag-and-drop and make full use of the **Fields** and **Visualizations** panes to create and modify visualizations.
+In this article, you learn how to use drag-and-drop and the **Data** and **Visualizations** panes to create and modify visualizations.

 ## Create a new visualization